-Screen reader users navigate sites by tabbing through links and hearing them announced.
-A link without a name is announced simply as "link," forcing users to guess its destination.
+Screen reader users navigate sites by tabbing through links.
+A link without a name is useless.
+It is announced as "link" and users must guess where it goes.

 Lighthouse flags anchor elements (<a>) that have no accessible name.
-This happens when links contain only images without alt text, use CSS background images, or have empty content.
+This happens when links contain only images without alt text, CSS background images, or empty content.
 The audit checks for text content, aria-label, aria-labelledby, or alt text on child images.
-Without any of these, the link becomes a mystery to assistive technology users.
+Without these, users must guess the destination.

 Diagnose

-- Expand "Links do not have a discernible name"
+2. Expand "Links do not have a discernible name."

-- Click each flagged link to locate it in the DOM
+3. Click each flagged link to locate it in the DOM.

 Fix